andieng/fe-challenge/README.md

   - Demonstrate good code organization and separation of concerns (e.g., consider custom hooks for specific logic).
 - **UI**:
   - Minimal styling required (ensure the input and list are clear and functional).
+  - Highlighting: Ensure the highlighting of search matches is visually distinct (e.g., bold, different color, or background).
   - (Optional) Use basic CSS, Tailwind CSS, or any styling library if desired, but functionality and clean code are prioritized.
 - **API**: